SebastiaanSteenbrink/npcsound/README.md

-# Example
+# NPCSoundPlugin
-An example greeter plugin
+A plugin to disable sounds from specific NPC's